ken-de-nigerian/payments-router/docs/DOCUMENTATION.md

 ```

 **Note:** If you don't provide an idempotency key, the package automatically generates a UUID v4 key for you.
 This ensures consistent key formatting across all providers and simplifies driver logic.

+**Validation:** Custom idempotency keys are validated for format and length:
+- Must contain only alphanumeric characters, dashes, and underscores
+- Maximum length: 255 characters
+- Invalid keys will throw an `InvalidArgumentException`

 ---